jeffreykegler/hoonlint/misc/whitespace.md

 are called, in order, the **head** and **subhead** of the jogging.

-There are currently three kinds of jogging hoon:
+There are currently four kinds of jogging hoon:

 * The current 1-jogging rules are CENTIS (`%=`), CENCAB (`%_`) and WUTHEP (`?-`).
   A 1-jogging has one head and no tail.